AhmedElsayed94/SunmiPrinterSdk/README.md

     // Print a layout view
     // Note : the layout must be in the activity or fragment layout and you can hide it
-    // this method will convert the view to an image then will auto scale it to fit the size of the printer paper View view = findViewById(R.id.print_me_layout);
+    // "sendViewToPrinter" will convert the view to an image then will auto scale it to fit the size of the printer paper

+         View view = findViewById(R.id.print_me_layout);
          printMe.sendViewToPrinter(view);

     // Also you can access the original sunmi sdk to use it as you wish by aidlUtil

         printMe.aidlUtil. -> Anything you want .

 ```